SiteGround has a security plugin that you can use even if you are not using SiteGround to host your WordPress Sites.

 I like the Post-Hack actions section but I wouldn’t say that you have to use it until you are hacked.

-If you have doubts, you can reinstall all the free plugins and now you are sure that there is nothing wrong in them.
+If you have doubts, you can reinstall all the free plugins and now you are sure that there is nothing wrong or malicious in them.

 You can also force a Password reset and log out all users.